auxoncorp/modality-trace-recorder-plugin/README.md

     when to optionally configure the channel mode and start reading.
   - `rtt-poll-interval` — The host-side RTT polling interval.
 The default value is 1ms.
     Accepts durations like "10ms" or "1minute 2seconds 22ms".
-  - `rtt-reader-buffer-size` — Size of the host-side RTT buffer used to store data read off the target.
+  - `rtt-read-buffer-size` — Size of the host-side RTT buffer used to store data read off the target.
     The default value is 1024.
   - `metrics` — Periodically log RTT metrics to stdout that can be used to assess the target and host RTT configuration.